ghaiot/artportfolio/pages/about.md

 # Brittany M. Cook

 If it's after mid-January, my age is whatever year it is minus two millennia.
-Unless you *want* me to be over 2,000 years old, in which case, scratch the subtraction.
-Average height.
-Average hair.
-Grey eyes.
-She/her.

 I love music.
 I love cats (dogs, too).
 I love languages and linguistics.
 I love cold weather (cold is 100x better than hot, and I *will* die on that hill).
 I love flannel shirts.
 I love reading.